RetroGameGirl/devCMDcycle.py/README.md

 # CMDCycle.py

-A toolchain-agnostic GUI orchestrator for streamlining any command-line development workflow.
+A toolchain-agnostic GUI orchestrator for streamlining any command-line development workflow.The Auto-Typer is hard coded for 7800header as found in the 7800AsmDevKit.

 # What is Code Cycle Commander?